Skip to main content

 15

-At the time of writing, there's limited support in browsers for understanding require statements.
-Even though we can generate JavaScript code using tsc that will create files using require() statements – those would only work using Node.js but not the browser.
-You can give this a go if you want by calling tsc app.ts and running node app.js.
-Notice math.js also got created.
-Now you could run browserify to create a browser specific bundle: browserify app.js -o web-bundle.js – assuming that you have browserify globally installed via npm.
-Webpack does all this for us in one go.
+At the time of writing, browser support for require statements is limited.
+Even though tsc can generate JavaScript with require() statements, those only work in Node.js, not the browser.
+You can test this by calling tsc app.ts and running node app.js.
+Notice math.js also gets created.
+You could then run browserify to create a browser-specific bundle: browserify app.js -o web-bundle.js (assuming you have browserify installed globally via npm).
+Webpack does all of this in one step.